ivangfr/spring-data-jpa-r2dbc-mysql-stream-million-records/README.md

 - **Running applications with Maven**

   We will use [`JConsole`](https://openjdk.java.net/tools/svc/jconsole/) tool.
-In order to run it, open a new terminal and run
+In order to run it, open a new terminal and run:
   ```
   jconsole
   ```

 - **Running applications as Docker containers**

   We will use [`cAdvisor`](https://github.com/google/cadvisor) tool.
-In a browser, access
+In a browser, access:
   - to explore the running containers: http://localhost:8080/docker/
   - to go directly to a specific container:
     - **streamer-data-jpa**: http://localhost:8080/docker/streamer-data-jpa